MyGet/MyGetDocs/Docs.Site/Docs/Reference/Package-Retention.markdown

 ## Custom package retention rules using webhooks

-Besides the built-in package retention rules, you can also create your own custom package retention rules by levering [MyGet WebHooks](Webhooks).
+Besides the built-in package retention rules, you can also create your own custom package retention rules by leveraging [MyGet WebHooks](Webhooks).

 The following HTTP Post webhooks may be useful for this purpose: